Thanks for visiting the Mission Botswana project page.

 The Village is an orphanage for around 150 children, aged from babies through to young adults.
 They live in 17 houses within the village, with around 8-9 children in each house, and a housemother to look after them.

 Some of the houses have not had much maintenance done on them for many years, and so show the neglect and wear and tear that energetic young people do.

-The work is likely to be a mix of maintenance on the library building and getting it back into operation.
+The work is likely to be a continuation of maintenance and development on the library building and getting it back into operation.
 You’ll learn new skills in developing a small community run library.
 You don’t need to have particular building skills, just a willingness to wield a paintbrush and learn on the job.
-We also may do some maintenance on the sports ground and equipment, some mentoring/activities with the children, some training of staff on cross-contamination protocols and first aid.
+We also may refurbish a tree-house, repurpose an old laundry into a music room and continue training of staff on cross-contamination protocols and first aid.
 There could be the opportunity to work alongside the Orphanage’s professionals (Social Workers, Educationists, Sport, Music, Psychologists, Youth leadership) as internships for a week where cross-cultural learning will take place.

 Each trip is rounded off at the end with a two-day Game Park trip into South Africa to an eco-lodge, Mosetlha in Madikwe Game Reserve